Full are my pitchers and for to carry,

 Village Song By Sarojini Naidu Summary

 “The Village song” is a folk lyric in the form of a dialogue between a mother and her daughter.
-Daughter is romantic wants to escape from the sorrow and suffering of the real, the actual, and the present into the utopian world of nature and the supernatural.
+The daughter is romantic wants to escape from the sorrow and suffering of the real, the actual, and the present into the utopian world of nature and the supernatural.

 The mother addresses her sweet daughter and asks her where she is going to?
 Would she throw away all her jewelry into the wind blowing, and would she leave her mother who has fed her on ‘golden grain,’ i.e., brought her up with such affectionate care?
 Would she also break the heart of the lover coming on horse-back to marry her and thus cause him intense grief?
 But the daughter who is fed up with the harsh realities of the mundane world is determined to go away.
 She would go out to the beautiful forests where the sweet-scented Champa flower is shining in all their beauty, and the Koels are singing.
 The fairies are calling her to the beautiful forest, and she must go.
 She hears their call, and she invites her mother also to listen to them.

 The call of the fairies is much more powerful.
-She frankly tells her mother at the pleasure of this world are short-lived, and the fun she refers to are fleeing.
+She frankly tells her mother that this world’s pleasure is short-lived, and the fun she refers to is fleeing.
 The sunshine of joy is darkened in no time by the wind of death.
 The forest’s songs are much sweeter than the songs of the world, and they are also more lasting, So she will go to the woods and enjoy the sweet music of the birds and the streams.
-She can no longer stay with her, but must go for the fairies are calling her.
+She can no longer stay with her but must go for the fairies are calling her.